mark-watson-lrn/learnosity_react_demo/README.md

 You will then need to add your API keys into a .env file.
 I've left a template in the repository for you to follow.

-Once you have created a .env file with your API keys you can run the application, type in the command line:
+Once you have created a .env file with your API keys, you can run the application by typing in the command line:

 ```npm start develop```